Advice > Product management

 3. Research trip and community events: As part of the program, you'll also get to go on a 2-week research trip somewhere in the world.
 This could be a great opportunity to experience a new place for free.
 There are also ongoing events (including a holiday party) organized for RPMs and RPM alumni.

-4. The network: You'll be paired with at least 4 PM mentors during the program (your manager and a mentor on each of 3 projects), you'll get to know other RPMs, and you'll make connections in several different teams at Meta.
+4. The network: You'll be paired with at least 4 PM mentors during the program (your manager and a mentor on each of 3 high-impact projects), you'll get to know other RPMs, and you'll make connections in several different teams at Meta.
 That is an exceptionally good way to meet interesting people, and build relationships that could last your entire career.

 Mentorship is such an important part of the RPM program, let's briefly touch on that topic in more detail.